 Builders are noisy – standard.
 They’ve got to get a lot of hard yakka done after all.
 But did you know that builders also blare loud music, shout to each other, whistle and sing like nutters?
-Given they only work from around 7am to 4pm though it’s not too big a deal – unless of course you have a baby like me who sleeps twice in the day!!
+Given they only work from around 7am to 4pm, it’s not too big a deal – unless of course, like me, you have a baby who still sleeps twice in the day!

 Danger!
 Hazards ahoy

-There’s a reason why builders wear hard hats and steel cap shoes – construction sites are dangerous!
-So when you live in one with curious little crazies, expect things to get hairy.
+There’s a reason why builders wear hard hats and steel-capped shoes – construction sites are dangerous!
+So when you live in one with your curious little crazies, expect things to get hairy.
 For our three boys it’s been a dream come true (power tools, cement, and ramps!).
-For my husband and I it’s been a heart attack inducing daily nightmare.
+For my husband and I, it’s been a heart attack-inducing daily nightmare.
 The baby has almost swallowed nails, dropped drills on his feet or fallen off ledges and is constantly crawling through muck and sharp stuff.
-The 5 and 6-year-old should know better but simply can’t help themselves.
+The five and six-year-old should know better but simply can’t help themselves.
 They’ve climbed scaffolding, got on the roof, picked up tools to try and ‘help’ the builders, run barefoot on glass and screws and fallen in holes.

 People, people everywhere